A large block of clear ice displaying an inverted image of mesocosm containers and plants.

 Ornamental Plant Pathology

-The Ornamental Plant Pathology program conducts research relating to diseases of ornamental plants.
+The Ornamental Plant Pathology program conducts research relating to diseases of ornamental plants, including Christmas trees, nursery plants, ornamental bulbs and cut flowers, and disease impacting native plants.
+Our research seeks to develop tools to better identify, track, and treat pathogens, as well as identifying and developing disease-resistant species for commercial propagation.
 Specifically, our program focuses on ornamental bulb crops, diseases and postharvest keepability of Christmas trees, and Phytophthora ramorum, the causal agent of sudden oak death and ramorum foliar blight.

 Small Fruit Breeding and Genetics